ChurchApps/FreeShow/README.md

 FreeShow exists because the creator found that other simular programs was either expensive or complex to use.
 He wanted to create a program that was easy to use and affordable for everyone, from small churches to large venues.
 FreeShow is now used by people all over the world.

-## Support us
+## Support Us
 The only reason this program is free is because of the generous support from users.
-If you want to support us to keep this free, please head over to [Live Church Solutions](https://livecs.org/partner).
+If you want to support us to keep this free, please head over to [ChurchApps](https://churchapps/partner) or [sponsor us on GitHub](https://github.com/sponsors/ChurchApps/).
 Thank you so much!

+## Join the Community
+We have a great community for end-users on [Facebook](https://www.facebook.com/groups/freeshowapp).
+It's a good way to ask questions, get tips and follow new updates.
+Come join us!

 ## Help the development